Home Aviation Jet Card vs Charter vs Fractional

 Aircraft category is fixed

-A midsize jet card does not help you when you need a heavy jet for a transatlantic flight or a turboprop for a short hop to a small airstrip.
-The flexibility that on-demand charter provides — right aircraft for right mission — is constrained within a jet card’s defined category.
-Travellers with varied trip profiles may need multiple cards at different size categories, or supplement their card with charter for trips the card doesn’t cover efficiently.
+A midsize jet card does not help when you need a heavy jet for a transatlantic flight or a turboprop for a short hop to a small airstrip.
+The right-aircraft-for-right-mission flexibility that on-demand charter provides is constrained within a jet card's defined category.
+Travellers with varied trip profiles may need multiple cards or supplement their card with charter for trips the card doesn't cover efficiently.

 Why Fractional Works